refinedev/refine/documentation/docs/core/refine-component/index.md

 ## `liveProvider`

-**refine** lets you add Realtime support to your app via `liveProvider`.
+**Refine** lets you add Realtime support to your app via `liveProvider`.
 It can be used to update and show data in Realtime throughout your app.

 [Refer to live provider documentation for detailed information. &#8594](/docs/core/providers/live-provider)